gardener/landscaper/docs/tutorials/01-create-simple-blueprint.md

 ### Providing the "namespace"-Import as configmap

 The Blueprint defines another import for the namespace that should be of type `string`.
 Imports that are defined by a jsonschema are called data imports.
 These imports can be defined either via `DataObject`, `Secret` or `ConfigMap`.

-In this tutorial the import is defined as configmap:
+In this tutorial, we will define this import as `ConfigMap`:

 ```yaml
 apiVersion: v1